worldbiomusic/RelayEscape/server_wiki/Room.md

 - All rooms(4) saved in server data file
 - Main, Practice rooms process with room that made by MAKER in MakingTime, and MiniGame, Fun rooms fix with a room that have a special purposes
+- Except for rooms with special purposes(MiniGame Room, Fun Room, empty), all rooms are guaranteed to have a existence of a Core(rule of MakingTime) and room clear certainty(rule of TestingTime)
 ---------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------